philmayes/midi_maker/README.md

 ### effects
 Format: `effects voices=v1,v2... staccato=# overhang=# clip=no octave=# rate=dur vibrato=# reverb=# chorus=#`

 This turns various effects on or off for the named voices.
 The `staccato` value can either be the number of ticks for which the note should be played or a decimal fraction like 0.5 meaning the note will be played for half its time.
+Use `staccato=0` to turn it off.

 `overhang` takes a number of ticks or a decimal number greater than 1.0 to cause the note to play for that much longer.
 It will overlap any following note.
 For instance, an arpeggio with a large `overhang` will progressively play a chord.